The Last Kingdom of Al Andalus (The Play)

 ABDULLAH.

-What dost thou recommend I do in the matter?
+What dost thou recommend I do?

 ABDULLAH EZ ZAGAL.